(Current Version March 2016)

 Current Strengths and Emerging Opportunities in Research

 The Faculty of Science currently has substantial and diverse research strength, the greatest being our faculty, staff, and students.
-Within academic departments research agendas are driven by the discipline-specific departmental strategic plans.
+Within academic departments, research agendas are driven by the discipline-specific departmental strategic plans.
 Beyond those, the Faculty of Science engages in interdisciplinary research that crosscuts individual departments and serves to synergize the research endeavor in the Faculty as a whole.
-The current research strengths include Marine Sciences; Natural Resources; Biomedical Sciences and Health; Materials Science; and Mathematical and Computational Sciences.
+The current research strengths include Marine Sciences; Natural Resources and Energy; Mathematical and Computational Sciences; Biomedical Sciences and Health; and Materials Science.

 Research activities in this area includes, for example: biological, chemical, physical, and geological oceanography and oceanographic modeling; ocean acoustics; ocean data visualization; ocean sensor and instrumentation development; physiology, molecular biology, and biochemistry of aquatic species; aquaculture and fisheries science; marine ecology; cognitive and behavioural ecology of marine species; conservation and climate change; glacial climate systems; harsh environments.